endcommunist/ENDGFWFAQ/README.txt

 1 clash
 has been banned
-2 clashmeta and clash verge
+2 clashmeta and clash verge(note clash-verge-rec)
 clash banned,cannot continue,can still be used until a security hole is found 3 clashforwindowspkg author donot protect himself well and leak information on twitter and github,so he take down for his own safety